mohammedkhalilia/iRFCM/README.md

     delta = 1 - eye(n);
     c = 4; %run with 4 clusters

-	%attach delta to a structure options that is inputted to iRFCM options.delta = delta;
+	%attach delta to a structure options that is inputted to iRFCM.
+If delta is provided as in this example
+	%then iRFCM will test if D is Euclidean if not it will use delta to Euclidean D. If D is found to be Euclidean
+	%then iRFCM will ignore delta and cluster D directly. options.delta = delta;

 	%notice that the first input is the Hadamard product of D. Because pdist dissimilarities are not squared.